MartaCasdelg/Python-Projects/README.md

     This data mining project shows step by step how to make calls to the Youtube API in order to acquire information about the videos of a channel and their respective statistics.
 At the same time, the project includes a section showing how to import the obtained results to a cloud database (in this case AWS) with Python.

-Feel free to follow me for updates and to contact me if you have any suggestions.

 ## Feedback

-If you have any feedback, please reach out to me at martacasdelg@gmail.com
+Feel free to follow me for updates and reach out to me at martacasdelg@gmail.com if you have any suggestions.

 ## 🔗 Links